Stefano Mancuso: Plants and animals

-Mancuso notes that vascular plants have an analogue of the circulatory system, consisting of several organs (in particular reproductive organs), but that unlike highly organized animals, plants have receptors distributed throughout the body, while animals have receptors concentrated in specific organs such as eyes, ears, skin, tongue.
-The reproductive organs of plants are diverse in principle of their functioning, while in animals they are more unified.
+Mancuso notes that vascular plants have an analogue of the circulatory system, consisting of several organs (in particular reproductive organs), but that, unlike highly organized animals, plants have receptors distributed throughout the body, while animals have receptors concentrated in specific organs such as eyes, ears, skin, and tongue.
+The reproductive organs of plants are diverse in principle of their functioning, while in animals, they are more unified.
 According to Mancuso, this suggests that the plants "smell", "listen", "communicate" (between individuals of the same species, and sometimes with other species) and "learn" (through a certain form of memory, including the memory of their immune system), using their entire modular organism (which allows plants to resist both predatory and herbivorous animals better).
 Mancuso often refers to lima bean as an example, which, when attacked by red spider mite (lat. tetranychus urticae), releases a complex of molecules into the air that can attract phytoseiulus persimilis, carnivorous mites that are ready to consume colonies of the red spider mites.
 Mancuso and his colleagues emphasized the role of auxins, which function as neurotransmitters, similar to those found in animals.

 Plants are able to synthesize molecules that play a role similar to animal neurons, in particular synaptotagmins and monosodium glutamate.
-Plants can carry out the biosynthesis of molecules that are supposed to be homologous to molecules that perform important functions in animals (for example, molecules that activate immunophilins that perform immune and hormonal functions in animals, in particular, signaling of steroid and neurological hormones).
+Plants can carry out the biosynthesis of molecules that are supposed to be homologous to molecules that perform important functions in animals (for example, molecules that activate immunophilins that perform immune and hormonal functions in animals, in particular, signalling of steroid and neurological hormones).
 Cytology confirms the existence of plant cells behaving as synapses.
 In 2005, Mancuso, together with several biochemists, developed a "non-invasive" microelectrode based on carbon nanotube technology for measuring and fixing the flow of information that can circulate in plants.